ArthurClemens/uce-starter-typescript-rollup/README.md

 ## Features

 * Written in TypeScript
-  * Contains a proposal for typings for the `define` function
 * Bundled by [Rollup](https://rollupjs.org/)
 * Includes polyfills to support older browsers
 * Tested on Internet Explorer 11